dopeboy/curriculum-2.0/unitsYear2/1-JShunt/README copy.md

 #Project 1 - Scavenger Hunt
 ![Image](http://i.imgur.com/N7dzgjo.png)
 ##Synopsis
 This main goal of this project to re-aclimate the students to the skills learned in year 1.
 The structure of the project is to have many short (<10 lines) programs that all have a point value determined by difficulty.
-There are many programs to choose from but the length of this project should be made by the teacher's discression. **The project should end when the teacher feels that all students in the class are ready to move on to project 2.** Before students are given the scavenger hunt clue worksheet they should be told the following:
+There are many programs to choose from but the length of this project should be made by the teacher's discression. **The project should end when the teacher feels that all students in the class are ready to move on to project 2.**

- * Programs build on each other, so it is in your best interest to complete them sequentially.
-  * In order to receive credit at the end of the hunt all programs must be saved (This is so the students have a library of programs to reference back to in the future.)
- * Even though programs build on each other it is important to complete each program in its own file (there are few expections, teachers should use their best judgement).
- * Collaboration is encouraged.. copying is not!
- * Before moving onto a new program the student must have a program checked and tallied by a teacher.
-* Prizes will be awarded to the top point earners.

 #Before Class
 *The teacher should acclimate themselves with the programs in the [Clues Worksheet](clues/README.md).
 This will help prepare the teacher for any questions that may arise.